-Due to the risk of loss or theft, it is recommended that students refrain from bringing valuable items to school, such as cell phones, iPods, tablets, jewelry, money, etc. The school is not responsible for items lost or stolen.
+Due to the risk of loss or theft, it is recommended that students refrain from sbringing valuable items to school, such as cell phones, iPods, tablets, jewelry, money, etc. The school i not responsible for items lost or stolen.

 Visitors